 Legitimate law enforcement agencies who study the problem have long admitted that gang members and other criminals are not affected by background checks.
 Such prohibited individuals virtually never buy their guns legally anyway; they get them from the black market or have an acquaintance with a clean record make the purchase for them.
 True, such an act is itself a felony, but despite that fact, it happens frequently.

-The harsh reality is that even if so-called universal background checks which are now being proposed were to be implemented, the effect on criminals, gang members or even the mentally deranged would be minimal.
+The harsh reality is that even if so-called universal background checks which are now being proposed were to be implemented, the effect on criminals, gang members or other persons with bad intentions would be minimal.
 With over 300 million guns in America and plenty of individuals willing to traffic in stolen or illegally purchased firearms, getting a gun will never be a problem for them.

 But such increasingly onerous restrictions do affect the rest of us, both in terms of rising costs and (more importantly) intrusions on our freedoms, many of which could occur without due process.